HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/examplecommandsscripts.md

 ### Modify User Password

 Reset an iLO management account password.
-The first example is specifically for the default Administrator account, the second for any subsequently created account.
+The first example is specifically for the default Administrator account, the second for any subsequently. created account.

 |    **Linux**                   | **Windows**                                                                  |